 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current FIDO Alliance publications and the latest revision of this technical report can be found in the FIDO Alliance specifications index at https://fidoalliance.org/specifications/.

-This document was published by the FIDO Alliance as a Review Draft.
-This document is intended to become a FIDO Alliance Proposed Standard.
+This document was published by the FIDO Alliance as a Proposed Standard.
 If you wish to make comments regarding this document, please Contact Us.
 All comments are welcome.